yokto/Updater/README.md

         if a+b == 42
             then putLine "Hurray 42.
 We're done now" else stop

+The stop keyword doesn't mean that we stop the Updater but that we don't run any further.
+When Updater is run through to the end with no stop it will return that value.
-Now you can use the following to set the signals.
+Now you can use the following to write the signals.

-    runUpdater $ buttonA 1
+    runUpdater $ writeSignal signalA 1
-    runUpdater $ buttonB 2
+    runUpdater $ writeSignal signalB 2

 As soon as they add up do 42 the forked Updater will return and unregister everything.
 So how does it work?